Nick Jr. (UK & Ireland): Nick Jr. 2 /Nick Jr. Too

 Nick Jr. 2's logo from 30 April 2010 to 3 November 2014.

 Nick Jr. Too's logo from 3 November 2014 to 12 February 2024.

 Another channel, Nick Jr. 2, was launched on Sky on 24 April 2006.
 The channel initially functioned as a one-hour timeshift of Nick Jr. before becoming a secondary service.
 The idents and branding were just the same as the main channel.
 The differences were that logos on promo endboards and promos, in general, had a 2 included next to them.
 This also was used in the next bumpers and general idents.

-After transitioning as a secondary service, the channel began to air programmes that Nick Jr. no longer ran, or shows that never ran on its parent network, such as I Spy, Sali Mali, It's a Big Big World and the Nick Jr. Classics block after it left the main channel.
+After transitioning as a secondary service, the channel began to air programmes that Nick Jr. had discontinued airing, or shows that never ran on its parent network, such as I Spy, Sali Mali, It's a Big Big World and the Nick Jr. Classics block formerly aired on the main channel.

-When it changed its name to Nick Jr. Too on 3 November 2014, it also started broadcasting 24 hours a day.
+When it was renamed to Nick Jr. Too on 3 November 2014, it also started broadcasting 24 hours a day.

 Since October 2013, the channel has occasionally aired long-term marathons (usually one month) of the British preschool series Peppa Pig, during which it rebrands itself as Nick Jr. Peppa.
 The channel has since broadcast marathons of the Canadian preschool series Paw Patrol in a similar manner, likewise, rebranding as Nick Jr. PAW Patrol.

 Unlike the main channel, Nick Jr. Too is not available on TalkTalk, Eir TV or WightFibre.

 Noggin/Nick Jr. Classics

 Noggin's logo from 31 May 2004 – 4 September 2005.

-During the mid and late 2000s, Nick Jr. and Nick Jr. 2 presented a nighttime programming block dedicated to classic British children's programmes from the 1970s and 1980s under the title Nick Jr. Classics.
-The block launched under the name Noggin on 31 May 2004, running every night from 8 p.m. - 10 p.m.
+During the mid and late 2000s, Nick Jr. and Nick Jr. 2 presented a nighttime programming block dedicated to classic British children's programmes from the 1970s, 1980s and 1990s under the title Nick Jr. Classics.
+The block launched under the name Noggin on 31 May 2004, running every night from 8 p.m. to 10 p.m.
 It was rebranded as Nick Jr. Classics on 5 September 2005.

 The block was discontinued on Nick Jr. on 4 January 2009 and on Nick Jr. 2 in mid-late 2010.